 RIVERSIDE WALK MAP AND INFORMATION

-The Riverside Walk is 13 miles (20kms) long and described in our new, free leaflet available from HDC offices, local libraries, Horsham Museum and other public places.
+The Riverside Walk is 13 miles (20kms) long and described in our leaflet available (after the lockdown) from HDC offices, local libraries, Horsham Museum and other public places.

 Enjoy The Riverside Walk